 Here are the latest OIC changes:

 The streamlined OIC program have been very hard to implement.
 The acceptance rate for all OICs is very low.
-In 2010 approximately 13,000 offers were accepted.
-So only a select few taxpayers will make an offer that the IRS will accept.
+Only a select few taxpayers will make an offer that the IRS will accept.
 Nonetheless, the OIC program is one tool that may be used by taxpayers with unpaid liabilities.
 Sometimes it is worth exploring the possibilities and with these new procedures it may be more probable that a particular taxpayer may qualify.

 If you have any questions about the IRS’s streamlined OIC or traditional OIC, please contact our office.